auth0/docs/articles/quickstart/spa/react/02-calling-an-api.md

 You use a React Effect Hook to call an asynchronous `getUserMetadata()` function.
 The function first calls `getAccessTokenSilently()`, which returns a Promise that resolves to an access token that you can use to make a call to a protected API.

-You pass an object with the `audience` and `scope` properties as the argument of `getAccessTokenSilently()` to ensure that the access token you get is for the intended API and has the required permissions to access the desired endpoint.
+You pass an object with the `authorizationParams.audience` and `authorizationParams.scope` properties as the argument of `getAccessTokenSilently()` to ensure that the access token you get is for the intended API and has the required permissions to access the desired endpoint.

 :::note
 In the case of the Auth0 Management API, one of the scopes that the [`/api/v2/users/{id}` endpoint](https://auth0.com/docs/api/management/v2#!/Users/get_users_by_id) requires is `read:current_user`.